hyperlexus/rr-fc-gen/README.md

 # you need 26gb of space and like 12gb of ram!!!!

 ## how to use:
+- clone using pycharm or vscode
+- `pip install -r requirements.txt`

 - run [main.py](main.py)
 - wait for like 10 minutes
 - run [combine_chunks.py](combine_chunks.py) when done, takes like 3 minutes